karmeleon/recipes/food/biryani.md

 1. Preheat the oven to 350F
 1. With a slotted spoon, line the bottom of a glass 9x13 baking pan with the mostly-cooked chicken
+2. //TODO: does this amount of food fit in my instant pot?
-1. Pour some of the cooking liquid from the chicken pan so that there's around 5mm in the baking pan
+3. Pour some of the cooking liquid from the chicken pan so that there's around 5mm in the baking pan
-1. Spread the rice on top of the chicken, including the spices the rice was cooked in
+4. Mix the rice in with the chicken, including the spices the rice was cooked in
-1. Remove the stems from the chilis, cut them in half lengthwise, and distribute them on top of the rice
+5. Remove the stems from the chilis, cut them in half lengthwise, and distribute them on top of the rice
-1. Put some mint leaves on top of that, then spread the red atop that
+6. Put some mint leaves on top of that, then spread the red atop that
-1. Cover the whole thing with aluminum foil, then bake for 30 minutes
+7. Cover the whole thing with aluminum foil, then bake for 30 minutes
-1. Remove, eat, then eat again and again over the next week cuz hot dang it's a lot of food
+8. Remove, eat, then eat again and again over the next week cuz hot dang it's a lot of food

 [^1] n.b. this is different than the chili powder you [put in your chili](https://github.com/karmeleon/recipes/blob/master/food/chili.md)!
 You can find it in the Indian section of your local grocery store's ethnic food aisle or an Indian grocery store.
 If you can't find it, ground cayenne works too, but I suggest adding 50% extra (Indian chili powder is spicy!)